 Sunday evenings – 9PM

-Bistro Zwart huis: Monthly live performances on Sunday evenings (small entrance fee)
+Bistro Zwart huis: Monthly live performances on Sunday evenings (small entrance fee) Check their website because the place changed owners in february 2019!

 Every Wednesday morning on the central square and The Burg and every Saturday morning on ’t Zand or Beursplein and surrounding streets.
 (8 AM to 1:30 PM)